BARCS Raising Money For Dog Shot In Face

 BALTIMORE (WJZ) — A dog is fighting for her life after being shot in the face during a home invasion Sunday evening in Baltimore.

-Baltimore City Animal Control was called in by the Baltimore City Police Department to the scene of the invasion where they found a brown and white dog lying still in her crate.
+Baltimore City Animal Control was called in by the Baltimore City Police Department to the scene of the invasion where they had been called to MCaleer Court in Latrobe Homes to investigate an assault, where they found a brown and white dog lying still in her crate.

 She was alive, but in a large pool of her own blood.